Getting started¶

 command to do that as with any Kubernetes.

-Let’s deploy a demo NGINX server:
+Let’s deploy a demo web server (NGINX):

 sudo k8s kubectl create deployment nginx --image=nginx